 Bookmark this increasing fuel economy page or share with a friend.

-There is a lot more information on this site about this saving gas subject.
+There is a lot more information on this site about this subject.
 This next link takes you to my start page that discusses my opinion on

 increasing fuel economy.

 Chevy is having a tough time staying afloat.
-They are bringing back the 4-6-8 engine in a newly styled Silverado pickup.
+They're bringing back the 4-6-8 engine in a newly styled Silverado pickup.
 Find out how this effects the Chevy trucks fuel economy.